• home

 Location : Petauke

-After breakfast, pay a visit to a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
+After breakfast, you'll visit a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
 The women will show you around their purpose-built workshop and give you a chance to try coiling or hammering the wire yourself.
 For each sale made, a donation is given to anti snare patrols dedicated to the conservation of the region.
-After your visit, head further south to Petauke (approximately 6 hours).
+After your visit, you'll jump back in the vehicle and head further south to Petauke.

 Day :10